 - NHS App – For accessing information, services, medical records, etc.

-- Apple Health – Among its many features, this pre-installed app allows you to set up a Medical ID with important information.
-That way, in an emergency, health workers and others can access the information quickly from your lock screen.
+- Apple Health – This pre-installed app is worth listing because, among its many features, it allows you to set up a Medical ID with important information that can be accessed by anyone quickly and easily from your lock screen in an emergency.
 So it’s worth filling it in.

 - Utilities: